By Jinhee Wilde, Esq.

 4.If the foreign worker applicant is in the U.S. under a valid status, he/she may file the I-485, adjustment of status application with USCIS.

-Jinhee Wilde, Esq. is the CEO and Founder of WA Law Group, LLC.
+Jinhee Wilde, Esq. is the Founder (Ret.) of WA Law Group, LLC.
 She focuses on business (employment-based) immigration in her practice.

 About the Author: Jinhee Wilde, Esq.